 A divorce doesn’t have to take a long time, especially if both parties are getting along.
 If you are considering divorce or you have attempted the DIY process and have only been met with frustration and delays, stop the headaches and get on the right track.

 The experienced attorneys at Griffith, Young, and Lass, are compassionate and ready to help you get a fair and honest resolution to your case.
-Get a head start on the next chapter of your life by calling us today for a free consultation.
+Get a head start on the next chapter of your life by calling us at (858) 371-5569 or contacting us online today for a consultation.